This Is Why Trump's Tax Reform Won't Matter For Growth

 Total Taxes Collected as % of GDP: Source: BEA

-The reason for this ratio has held true is because while tax policies are marketed as "tax cuts" and "tax hikes" all that really happens is a re-shuffling of the taxes.
+The reason for this ratio has held true is because while tax policies are marketed as "tax cuts" and "tax hikes", all that really happens is a re-shuffling of the taxes.
 Someone's tax cut is another person's tax increase.
 Individual personal tax brackets have varied dramatically throughout the past 60 years with rates as high as 90% and as low as today's rate of roughly 39%.
 Again, despite the standing tax policy, personal tax revenue as a percentage of total taxes has been flat at roughly 40%.

 Personal Taxes as % of Total Taxes: Source: BEA

-This shows that despite the "spin" personal federal income taxes for the economy as a whole have not increased nor decreased throughout time.
+This shows that despite the "spin", personal federal income taxes for the economy as a whole have not increased nor decreased throughout time.

 Another tax burden that individuals feel, however, is the government social tax that comes out of traditional paychecks.
 This number has been skyrocketing over the years and is a hidden way that taxes have been shifted onto individuals and away from corporations.

-Government social taxes as a percentage of total taxes has increased from 10% in 1953 to 35% today.
+Government social taxes as a percentage of total taxes have increased from 10% in 1953 to 35% today.

 Government Social Tax as % of Total Taxes: Source: BEA